kawfee/Battleships/docs/protocol.md

 - "au" = author name(s)
 - "bs" = board size
 - "pn" = player number
-    - The only valid values are either 1 or 2, depending on what plaer you are.
+    - The only valid values are either 1 or 2, depending on what player you are.
 - "l" = ship length
 - "r" = ship/shot row
 - "c" = ship/shot column